bcole808/wp-social-metrics-tracker/src/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =
-Changed the way Facebook data is collected
+Changed the way Facebook data is collected, and compatibility fixes.

 = 1.4.5 =
 Temporary fix for the Facebook stat updater